 We encourage faculty to work with ROAR staff to explore flexible options that align with course learning objectives and the student’s goals.
 When appropriate, alternative tasks, such as note-taking during group presentations or creating a visual aid in place of a spoken presentation, can offer meaningful ways for students to participate.

-That said, it’s important not to assume what a student can or can’t do.
+That said, it is important not to assume what a student can or cannot do.
 Many ROAR students choose to fully participate in assignments, including group projects or class presentations.
 We work with students to ensure their choices reflect their goals, preferences, and readiness, while honoring their right to take academic risks.
+In these situations, it is best to simply ask the student how they want to participate.

 Encourage the student to take on a role that aligns with their strengths, supports social connection, and feels appropriate for both the student and the group.
 ROAR students, like all students, benefit from being meaningfully included in collaborative work.